zebreus/replicate-api/README.md

 ## Older node versions

 This package uses the `fetch` API which is only supported in Node.js 18 and up.
-If you need to use an older version of node, you can probably use node-fetch but I have not tested it.
-It should be enough to just have node-fetch installed.
+If you need to use an older version of node, you can use `node-fetch`.
+It will be detected and used automatically if your node does not provide a native fetch.
 The Options object supports passing a custom fetch function, you can also try to pass `node-fetch` there.

 ## Building and testing this package